lum-network/nodejs-datastore-cache/docs/README.md

 You can find more details by browsing the [code documentation](./lib).

+## Disclaimer

+This library basically provides a clean wrapper around the @google-cloud/datastore library and works around the various shady implementations provided by the said library.

+Therefore, using the @google-cloud/datastore directly, in parallel to this library, is highly discouraged as it can lead to undesired behaviours.

 ## Examples

 A couple examples to help you get started.